 In his memoirs, Leif Høegh writes that during some of this time, he hid from a potential German arrest by spending "the nights in the main building with a knitted woolen cap and mittens in minus degrees or with the "woods-people".
 “I always had skis standing outside the dining room window", he writes.
 Always ready to flee into the forest should the Germans acquire to speak with him in his home.

 In 1944 Leif Høegh was asked by the Norwegian Government, then sitting in London, to come to London and run the United Maritime Authority (UMA), which would be the international shipping organisation after the war, while Notraship was being dissolved.
 Leif Høegh stayed in London until one year after the war ended but continued to take part in shipping community meetings across the world for many years after this.

-Leading a shipping company from entrepreneurial start-up to professional management
+From entrepreneurial start-up to professional management

 Back in Norway in 1946, it was challenging to start up the shipping company again, Leif Høegh writes in his memoirs.
-To begin with, he arranged his private home in to a preliminary office for the business.
-After a few years the company moved in to new offices in Parkveien 55 in Oslo where it had offices until 1982.
+To begin with, he arranged his private home into a preliminary office for the business.
+After a few years, the company moved into new offices in Parkveien 55 in Oslo where it had offices until 1982.

-Leif Høegh continued to take active interest in politics and macro-economics throughout his life.
+Leif Høegh continued to take an active interest in politics and macroeconomics throughout his life.
 He lived to see the transformation of his company from an entrepreneurial enterprise into an organisation headed by a professional management team under the leadership of his sons.
 Upon his death in 1974, Leif Höegh & Co ranked as one of the largest privately owned shipping companies in Europe.